What Is The Difference Between Whey And Casein Protein?

 Both whey and casein are high-quality, complete proteins derived from the cheese-making process.
 However subtle differences in amino acid composition and rate of digestion might impact how and when you decide to use them.
-Let’s take a look at whey vs. casein proteins and discover their differences.
+Let’s take a look at casein protein vs whey and discover their differences.

 This high-quality protein in milk is often referred to as a “slow” protein due to its slower rate of digestion which results in a more gradual and prolonged release of amino acids to muscle.
 Recently, scientists have hypothesized that taking casein before bed may help maximize muscle rebuilding, repair and recovery after exercise as its slow release of amino acids may be advantageous for the overnight period where the next meal may be 8-12 hours away.
 To date, two studies in healthy young men performing resistance exercise have shown improved recovery (muscle protein synthesis) and greater gains in muscle mass when casein was provided prior to sleep compared to no protein after exercise.
 While protein is important for athletes post-exercise (ACSM/AND position statement 2016), more research is needed on the timing of protein consumption and muscle benefits.

 This protein in milk, typically available as whey protein concentrate 80 (WPC 80) or whey protein isolate (WPI) is often referred to as a “fast” protein due to its rapid, more transient (compared to casein) release of amino acids to the muscle.
 WPC 80 contains 80 percent protein by dry weight, while WPI typically contains 90-93 percent protein by dry weight.